1908816-xamk/osawp-plugin/originstamp/readme.txt

 === OriginStamp ===

 Plugin Name: OriginStamp
 Plugin URI: https://developer.wordpress.org/plugins/originstamp
-Contributors: André Gernand, Thomas Hepp, Eugen Stroh
+Contributors: Eugen Stroh, Thomas Hepp, Bela Gipp, André Gernandt
 Tags: time-stamping, verification, bitcoin
 License: MIT
+Requires at least: WordPress 4.7
+Tested up to: WordPress 4.8
+Stable tag: 0.0.6

 OriginStamp is an automated time-stamping solution for your WordPress posts using the OriginStamp API service.

 == Description ==

 OriginStamp is a web-based, trusted timestamping service that uses the decentralized Bitcoin block chain to store anonymous, tamper-proof time stamps for any digital content.
 OriginStamp is free of charge and allows users to prove that they were the originator of certain information at a given point in time.